sagarhiremath/trader-sentiment-analysis/README.md

 ## 🎯 Key Takeaway

 Market sentiment is a strong indicator of trader behavior and performance, and incorporating sentiment-aware strategies can significantly improve trading outcomes.

+## 📄 Summary

+### Methodology
+The datasets were cleaned and validated with no missing or duplicate values.
+Timestamps were standardized and merged on a daily level to align market sentiment with trading activity.
+Key metrics such as daily PnL, win rate, trade frequency, and average trade size were created.

+### Insights
+- Highest profitability observed during Extreme Greed conditions
+- Traders take larger positions during Fear periods
+- Trading activity and win rates increase during Greed phases

+### Strategy Recommendations
+- Reduce trade size during Fear conditions due to lower win rates
+- Increase trading activity during Greed with controlled risk
+- Use sentiment as a signal for adaptive trading strategies